egumasa/engagement-annotation-project/docs/Modal-verb-sense.md

 - John **may/can** come in now. (permission)
 - John **must** come in now.	(obligation)
 - You **can** smoke in here. (permission)
+- You **needn't/ don't have to** come in.
+- You **need to** do the following before the exam.

 ## Dynamic modal – Modal of capability, ability, and willingness

 `Dynamic` modal can be identified "using the paraphrase “be (un)able to do something”" (p.
 10).
 They typically relates to the `capacity` of the subject-participant of the clause.
-The control of the event is internal to the subject, capacity and willingness is internal to the subject.
+The control of the event is internal to the subject; that is, capacity and willingness is internal to the subject.

 - They **ca**n’t even read them.	(ability)
 - That kid **can** sing like Frank Sinatra.	(ability)